 What’s the difference between a misdemeanor and a felony in Wisconsin?
-The differences in misdemeanors and felonies boils down to the potential penalties involved and the procedures through court.
-Anytime someone is charged with a crime, whether it be a misdemeanor or felony, incarceration of becomes a possibility.
+The differences boil down to the potential penalties and the procedures in court.
+Anytime someone is charged with a crime, whether a misdemeanor or felony, incarceration is always a possibility.

 Jail or Prison Time

 The type of incarceration depends on the type of crime.
 If you are facing a misdemeanor charge, the maximum penalties will involve jail time.
 If you are facing felony charges, the maximum penalties will involve jail time, too.

 The amount of jail time is dependent upon the severity of the crime and what class it falls under.
 Misdemeanors are split up into Class A, Class B, or unclassified.
 Felonies range from Class A to Class I, with Class A being the most severe.
 State statutes determine whether a crime falls under a misdemeanor or felony classification.

 As to procedures through the court system, felonies and misdemeanors follow different tracks.
 Traditionally a misdemeanor will have an initial appearance to set bail and arraignment; the pretrial to ensure both parties have everything they need and can negotiate; and then a motion hearing.
 Depending on the results of the motion hearing, the case can continue forward to trial or plea and sentencing, or it can be set aside for the state to evaluate the strength of evidence still left in the case.